 Audio/video recording of a class by students is at the discretion of the faculty teaching the class.
 In order to audio/video record the class, the student must request the permission of the faculty teaching the class.
-They are for the sole purpose of the student's personal use and may not be posted or distributed publically.
-There is no audio/video recording by students in the laboratory, during test review classes, or during collaborative testing.
+They are for the sole purpose of the student's personal use and may not be posted or distributed publicly.
+There is no audio/video recording by students in the laboratory, clinical pre and post conferences, or during test review classes.